MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-stored.md

 ---
 # Where is personalization stored?

-When you interact with the Business Central web client to optimize your workspace, some UI adjustments are automatically saved and roam with you across devices and browsers, while others are local and only affect your current browser.
+When you interact with the Business Central web client to optimize your workspace, some user interface (UI) adjustments are automatically saved and roam with you across devices and browsers, while others are local and only affect your current browser.

 - *Roaming personalization* is stored in the Business Central service, and affects your experience no matter which device or browser you sign into.
 Personalizing in one browser or device immediately affects other browsers or devices that you use.
 Roaming personalization is typically infrequent, more permanent, or time-consuming to recreate.
 Roaming settings can only be reset by clearing personalization from the Business Central web client.
 - *Local personalization* is stored in your browser and only affects your experience when using different browser tabs in that same browser.
 It doesn't affect your Business Central experience on other devices, browsers, or browser profiles.
 UI adjustments that are saved locally are typically those adjustments that users frequently do and redo as they work in Business Central.